Location: Memphis, Tennessee

 “We chose Trane as a partner on this project based on many years of experience showing us that our expectations would be fulfilled.” - Dan Chancey, Commercial Advisors, BOMA Fellow

 Working together, Commercial Advisors and Trane provided solutions to achieve greater efficiency, showcase sustainability, reduce operational costs, enhance comfort, and increase asset potential of the Crosstown Concourse community.
 The team helped the developer realize more than $250,000 in capital first cost savings, plus reduced life cycle costs of well over $1.3 million over next 20 years.
 In addition, a 50 percent reduction in mechanical assets opened up 3,500 sq ft of physical space that could be used to generate additional revenue.
-Trane continues to with Crosstown Concourse to develop a public education curriculum to promote the importance of energy use and sustainability.
+Trane continues to work with Crosstown Concourse to develop a public education curriculum to promote the importance of energy use and sustainability.

 "The collaborative effort was focused on doing what was best for the property," added Chancey, "If Crosstown Concourse influences other investment in the neighborhood, becomes an economic catalyst for growth, and helps to eliminate area blight, that's when we’ll know the project was a success."

 Trane helped the development team reduce upfront capital costs by over $250,000

 Building occupancy increased to 98 percent (2020) while energy costs and carbon emissions – driven by advanced real-time analytics by Trane engineers - reduced 3 percent year-over-year since the building’s 2017 re-opening

 On track to save $760,000 in annual utility costs and 8,400 tons of carbon emissions/year compared to LEED baseline